jointag/JTProximitySDK-Android/README.md

 #### Using Consent Management Platform

-When configuring a third-party CMP to use with the Jointag Proximity SDK, the following requirements must be met:
+When configuring a third-party CMP to use with the Jointag Proximity SDK, the following requirements must be met in order to enable the delivery of
+advertising:

+- Your CMP **must be** fully compliant with v2.0 of the `IAB Tansparency & Consent Framework`.
+IAB TCF v1.1 is no longer supported.
-- In order to enable the delivery of advertising, a `custom publisher purpose` **must be** configured in the CMP, and it **must be** the first custom purpose.
+- A `Custom Publisher Purpose` **must be** configured in the CMP, and it **must be** the first custom purpose.

 #### Implementing a Custom Consent Flow